k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - The Writing family strip was inconsistently placed, absent from the Writing landing page and Blog archive, and sometimes appeared only after the main content.
 - Curated Subjects pointed outward to resources, but those resources did not identify the Subjects that included them.
 - Tags were numerous and useful as metadata, but were too broad and mechanical to function as the primary editorial navigation system.
+- `/consulting/` was preserved but stranded inside the old information architecture even though its underlying purpose still made sense.

 ## 3. Navigation grammar